Zhongbf/typora/英文/Peppa Pig 第一季.md

 I’ll be able to cycle and watch Tv at the same time.
 It’s impossible!
 This bike is too noisy.
 I can’t hear the TV!

-You’ve hot to get fit somehow.
+You’ve got to get fit somehow.
 I know!
 You can use my bicycle.
 Yes, and then you’ll get some ==fresh== air as well.

 Daddy Pig is going to ride on Peppa’s little bicycle.
 Daddy, these the ==pedals==.
 These are the ==brakes==...

 And this is the ==bell==.
 Yes!
 Yes!
 Thank you, Peppa, I know.
 Bye bye.
 Easy as pie!

 Getting fit is quite hard work.

 Aha!
 Now I can get fit without having to peda!
 Daddy Pig is going very fast.
 Oh!
 Maybe I’d better slow down.

 Arrhg!
 The brakes aren’t strong enough!

-Daddy Pig has been gone for a long time.
+Daddy Pig has been gone for a long time. （现在完成进行时）

 Mummy, where can Daddy be?
 Don’t worry, Peppa.
 Daddy must be really enjoying himself to be away for so long.

-Daddy! where have you been?
+Daddy! where have you been? （可以用 where did you go?）

 I whizzed all the way down the hill, and then I had to push the bike all the way  back up again.
 Oh!
 Poor Daddy Pig!